zalando/package-build/README.md

 - try other vagrant providers, which might be more performant than virtualbox
 - create base images for build hosts, which are already provisioned with `fpm`
-- maybe add mode to generete "uber"-packages with all requirements built-in
+- maybe add mode to generate "uber"-packages with all requirements built-in
-- use symlinks with git commit timestamp to determine, whether package has already been build

-### Done

-- implement mechanism for package.json
-- repo_deb_init
-- recherche: .rpm arch for "noarch", .deb for "all" as separate packages? -> "noarch" and "all" packages can be in any architecture sections
-- repo_deb_add (bugfixing), use fpm's `--iteration` flag to add the short SHA for differentiate package nano releases
-- switch repo_deb_* commands from reprepro to use aptly:
-`aptly -config=/etc/aptly-ubuntu12.04.conf repo create -distribution="ubuntu12.04" ubuntu12.04` ...

 ## Publish a package in our repos